-Sally J. Charlton Bsc (Hons) Ani Sci, Pr Sci Nat.
+Sally J. Charlton Bsc (Hons) Ani Sci, MSc (Ani Man)

-Sally has a first class degree in Animal Science and has a broad knowledge of mineral nutrition having worked in managerial and advisory positions in the animal feed industry for the last 18 years.
+Sally has a first class degree in Animal Science and worked in managerial and advisory positions in the animal feed industry for 18 years.
 She was a product manager for Trouw Nutrition (a Nutreco company), a leading European manufacturer of premixes and speciality feed.
-She was a member of the South African Council for Natural Scientific Professions and has been a consultant animal nutritionist in South Africa and Canada for premix and milk replacer companies.
+She was a member of the South African Council for Natural Scientific Professions and has been a consultant animal nutritionist in South Africa and Canada involved with premix and milk replacer companies.

 Dr Wesley Ewing BSc (Hons) Agric, DipM, Msc, Phd

 Wesley has both commercial and technical knowledge of animal nutrition having worked in the industry for over 20 years for global leaders such as Cargil and Provimi.
 He was the General Manager for a UK animal nutrtion and health company before establishing Context.